moby/moby/docs/sources/articles/runmetrics.rst

 Memory metrics are found in the "memory" cgroup.
-Note that the memory control group adds a little overhead, because it does very fine-grained accounting of the memory usage on your system.
+Note that the memory control group adds a little overhead, because it does very fine-grained accounting of the memory usage on your host.
 Therefore, many distros chose to not enable it by default.
 Generally, to enable it, all you have to do is to add some kernel command-line parameters:
 ``cgroup_enable=memory swapaccount=1``.